Spontaneous emergence of van der Waals interaction in piezo-resonators - a road to phase coherence at mK temperatures: Abstract

 \section{Abstract}

-We present the experimental results on the spontaneous emergence of the phase coherence in the system of oscillating electric dipoles in piezo-resonators caused by the van der Waals interaction.
-Spontaneous emergence of the phase coherence in these systems is manifested via temperature-dependent, extremely accurate tune-up of their resonance frequencies in 9th order with relative spectral line-width $\delta f_0/f_0$ less than 3.10$^{-8}$(this number is comparable with that in lasers).
-Moreover, we show that the application of an incoherent (noise) excitation signal leads to a spontaneous formation of the phase coherent state, and that the dissipation processes do not affect this phase coherent state (i.e. the resonance frequency of the system).
+We present the experimental results on the spontaneous emergence of the phase coherence in the system of oscillating electric dipoles in quartz piezo-resonators caused by the van der Waals interaction.
+Spontaneous emergence of the phase coherence in these systems is manifested via temperature-dependent, extremely accurate tune-up of their resonance frequencies in 9th order with relative spectral line-width $\delta f_0/f_0$ less than 3.10$^{-8}$ (this number is comparable with that in lasers) along with the very high frequency stability characterized by the low values of the Allan deviations.
+We also show that the application of an incoherent (noise) excitation signal leads to a spontaneous formation of the phase coherent state, and that the dissipation processes do not affect this phase coherent state (i.e. the resonance frequency of the system).
 All above-mentioned signatures are typical characteristics for a Bose-Einstein condensate of excitations.
+Smallness of the relative spectral lime-width in quartz piezo-resonators opens their potential application as alternative time etalons.